Telšiai County

 Telšiai County (Telšių apskritis) is one of ten counties in Lithuania.
 It is in the west of the country, and its capital is Telšiai.
 There are Lithuanians (98.7%), Latvians (0.1%), Russians (0.9%), and others (0.3%).
-On 1 July 2010, the county administration was abolished, and since that date, Telšiai County remains as the territorial and statistical unit.
+On 1 July 2010, the county administration was abolished, and since that date, Telšiai County remains as a territorial and statistical unit.
+It borders Latvia.